Information about the Environmental Health Laboratory

 Laboratory Accreditation, Certification, and Ethics

-The EHLB has earned distinguished recognition and accreditation PDF, by the American Industrial Hygiene Association-Accredited for more than twenty-five years.
-EHLB is accredited in Industrial Hygiene testing and as a USEPA National Lead Laboratory Accreditation Program (NLLAP) testing laboratory.
+The EHL has earned distinguished recognition and accreditation PDF, by the American Industrial Hygiene Association-Accredited for more than twenty-five years.
+EHL is accredited in Industrial Hygiene testing and as a USEPA National Lead Laboratory Accreditation Program (NLLAP) testing laboratory.
 EHLB holds a Certificate of Compliance PDF under the Centers for Medicare and Medicaid Services, Clinical Laboratory Improvement Amendments for performing clinical tests to diagnose environmental diseases such as lead poisoning and exposures to other toxins in the environment.
-EHLB research and testing activities comply with the Ethical Principles PDF that guide the Division of Environmental and Occupational Disease Control.
+EHL research and testing activities comply with the Ethical Principles PDF that guide the Division of Environmental and Occupational Disease Control.

 The EHL contains the following laboratory units:

 This program provides environmental and clinical analytical services, and leadership in the development of laboratory methods.
 It is a partner in the California Environmental Contaminant Biomonitoring Program, and it provides technical assistance and advice to the California Childhood Lead Poisoning Prevention Branch.
 It also serves as a reference laboratory for public health agencies and as a referee laboratory for determining levels of analytes in reference and proficiency materials for biological testing.
 The Section maintains a list of laboratories proficient in blood lead analysis (for reimbursement by the California Child Health and Disability Program) and a list of laboratories approved to perform cholinesterase testing for occupational health surveillance.